Home/Supplements/Glucosamine Sulfate

 Clinical Encyclopedia

-Glucosamine sulfate is a naturally occurring compound in the body, primarily found in cartilage.
+Glucosamine sulfate is a naturally occurring compound found in the body, primarily in cartilage.
 It is commonly used as a dietary supplement to support joint health and alleviate symptoms of osteoarthritis.

 Scientific NameGlucosamine sulfate